lesliemw/netflix-clone/README.md

 <h3>This is my rendition of a netflix clone.
 Using React Query, React Router, and styled components I was able to create this beautiful site.</h3>
 <p>Each page is styled using styled components. </p>
 <p>Using fetchAPI from the TMDB website, I was able to pull data I needed.
-This data included the image.
+This data included the image used for each card within a carousel.
 Using custom hooks, and react query I was able to easily map through the data to find and use what I needed and display it on screen.</p>

  <br>
   <br>